Archaversine/asteroidea/README.md

 Many of the core operations maintain the same behavior, however some have been removed, some have been upgraded, and new operators have been updated entirely.

+Asteroidea makes use of an actual lexer and parser, allowing it to handle much more complex syntax than what was possible with C\*.
+Asteroidea also has a new visualization tool, making it easier to see what is happening on the tape for easier debugging.

 ## Changes

 ### Removed Operations